OceanOptics/Inlinino/docs/quick_start.rst

 To log data from multiple instruments simultaneously, start multiple instances of Inlinino.
 To do so, simply click on the Inlinino executable icon (.app on macOS or .exe on Windows) as many times as instruments to log.
 On the startup  window select the appropriate instrument each time.

 The last 120 values of selected channels are displayed in the plotting section of the main window (:ref:`Figure 7<qs-figure-main-window>`) once the instrument is connected.
 On generic and analog instruments all channels are selected.
-On the WET Labs ACS and Sequoia LISST the user can select the channels of interest from the ``Select Channel(s)`` Group-Box menu at the bottom of the sidebar.
+On the Sea-Bird Scientific ACS and Sequoia LISST the user can select the channels of interest from the ``Select Channel(s)`` Group-Box menu at the bottom of the sidebar.
 By default, the latest channels selected by the users are plotted.

 The ``Packets`` Group-Box of the sidebar displays in real-time the number of packets received, logged, and corrupted.
 When an instrument is turned on a few corrupted packets could be received, they are generally due to the instruments initialization message.
 If the number of corrupted packets keep increasing, a problem with the data format, the instrument settings, or the connections is occurring.
 Note that if the raw data is logged, the corrupted packets are logged but not timestamped.
 The raw data logging option is available in the setup menu of generic instruments.
 For other instrument types it's activated by defaults.

-Instruments with many channels like the WET Labs AC-S and Sequoia LISST have an auxiliary window (:ref:`Figure 8<qs-figure-aux-window>`) which shows the latest value received of each channel.
+Instruments with many channels like the Sea-Bird Scientific AC-S and Sequoia LISST have an auxiliary window (:ref:`Figure 8<qs-figure-aux-window>`) which shows the latest value received of each channel.
 Instruments communicating auxiliary data (e.g. instrument temperature) have it displayed in the ``Auxiliary Data`` Group-Box of the sidebar.

 .. _qs-figure-main-window:
 .. figure:: screenshots/main_window_acs.png